 "Oatmeal— a great source of complex carbohydrates to fuel the body and fiber to decrease the risk of heart disease," says nutrition and fitness expert Jim White, RDN.
 He suggests pairing oatmeal with blueberries, walnuts, and almond milk for a filling, nutrient-rich morning meal.

 Sugar per cup: 6 g

-Steel cut oats are higher in fiber and have a lower glycemic index than other oat varieties, which helps keep bellies full and satisfied hours after eating.
-While standard steel-cut oats take longer to cook than most other varieties, this pre-cooked, cane sugar-sweetened variety comes in a convenient grab-and-go box and is ready to eat in just minutes.
-Just pour it in a bowl, zap it and eat it as is—there’s no need to add water.
+Steel-cut oats are higher in fiber and have a lower glycemic index than other oat varieties, which helps keep bellies full and satisfied hours after eating.
+Because standard steel-cut oats take longer to cook than most other varieties, we recommend making a big batch at the start of the week and then portion it out into single servings.
+Then, all you have to do is zap it in the microwave and eat it as is—there's no need to add water.